Balestier

 • price 2 of 4

 Home of the famous chicken rice since 1979, Boon Tong Kee is an eatery that needs no introduction.
-What started as a small stall in Chinatown serving Cantonese chicken rice soon expanded to Balestier Road in 1983, where the restaurant has been operating from since.
-At Boon Tong Kee, the chicken, rice and dipping sauce are served separately.
+What started as a small stall in Chinatown serving Cantonese chicken rice soon expanded to Balestier Road in 1983, where the restaurant has been operating since.
+At Boon Tong Kee, the meat, rice and dipping sauce are served separately.
 The chicken is soft and tender, best soaked in the special sesame and soy sauce.
-Besides chicken rice, you should try some of the best-selling dishes on the menu, such as the Crispy Cereal Prawns and Crispy Deep Fried Chicken.
+You can also try other best-selling dishes such as the Crispy Cereal Prawns and Crispy Deep Fried Chicken.

 • Chinese